zjffdu/incubator-zeppelin/docs/interpreter/flink.md

 * Job Canceling
     - User can cancel job via the job cancel button
 * Flink Job url association
-    - User can link to the flink job url in JM dashboard
+    - User can link to the Flink job url in JM dashboard
 * Code completion
     - As other interpreters, user can use `tab` for code completion